Search Shortcut cmd + k | ctrl + k

 SELECT array_agg(rs.val), rs.grp

-FROM (
+FROM

-SELECT val, grp, row_number() OVER (PARTITION BY grp ORDER BY val DESC) as rid
+(SELECT val, grp, row_number() OVER (PARTITION BY grp ORDER BY val DESC) AS rid

-FROM t1 ORDER BY val DESC
+FROM t1 ORDER BY val DESC) AS rs

 WHERE rid < 4